Ždírec nad Doubravou: Sights

 The Church of Saint Wenceslaus was originally a Gothic building, first mentioned in 1352.
 Its present appearance is a result of a Baroque reconstruction.
 Next to the church is a separate wooden bell tower.

-Nový Studenec Castle was originally a fortress, rebuilt in the Renaissance style in 1592.
+The Nový Studenec Castle was originally a fortress, rebuilt in the Renaissance style in 1592.
 In 1612, the fortress was rebuilt into a late Renaissance castle.
 The chapel was added around 1699.
 In the 18th century, the chapel was rebuilt and the third wing of the castle was removed.
 Today the building is privately owned.

 Twin towns – sister cities

 Ždírec nad Doubravou is twinned with: